Wiki · Concept · Last reviewed June 14, 2026

 AI Browsers and Computer Use

-AI browsers and computer-use agents are systems that let a model operate web pages or software through human-like interfaces: screenshots, visual perception, clicking, typing, scrolling, file handling, forms, tabs, and sometimes connected apps.
+AI browsers and computer-use agents are systems that let a model perceive, interpret, and operate software interfaces through screenshots, page context, browser state, clicking, typing, scrolling, forms, files, tabs, and connected apps.
 They move AI from answering questions about the web to acting inside the web.

 Definition

-An AI browser is a browser or browser-like environment with an integrated AI assistant that can read pages, summarize tabs, answer questions about browsing context, and sometimes act on the user's behalf.
-A computer-use agent is broader: it can use software through graphical user interfaces rather than only through APIs.
+An AI browser is a web browser, browser mode, or browser-like environment with an integrated AI assistant that can read pages, reason across tabs, answer questions about browsing context, remember user-approved context, and sometimes act on the user's behalf.
+A computer-use agent is broader: it can use ordinary software through graphical interfaces rather than only through APIs.

 Major Systems

-OpenAI Operator and ChatGPT agent.
+OpenAI Operator, ChatGPT agent, and Atlas.
 OpenAI introduced Operator in January 2025 as a research preview that used its own browser to type, click, and scroll through websites.
-In July 2025, OpenAI said Operator's capabilities were integrated into ChatGPT agent, which combines website interaction, research, a virtual computer, a visual browser, a text browser, terminal access, and connectors.
+In July 2025, OpenAI said Operator was integrated into ChatGPT agent, which combines website interaction, research, a virtual computer, visual and text browsers, terminal access, and connectors.
+In October 2025, OpenAI introduced ChatGPT Atlas, a browser with ChatGPT built in, browser memories, page visibility controls, and agent mode in preview.

-Anthropic computer use.
+Anthropic computer use and Claude in Chrome.
 Anthropic introduced computer use for Claude 3.5 Sonnet in October 2024, allowing developers to direct Claude to view a screen, move a cursor, click buttons, and type text.
-Anthropic described the capability as experimental and highlighted prompt injection as a safety concern.
+Anthropic described the capability as experimental, highlighted prompt injection as a safety concern, and later piloted Claude in Chrome with site controls, browser action testing, and enterprise allowlists and blocklists.

-Google Project Mariner.
-Google described Project Mariner in late 2024 as an early prototype capable of taking actions in Chrome as an experimental extension, part of its Gemini 2.0 agentic research.
+Google Project Mariner and Gemini Computer Use.
+Google described Project Mariner in December 2024 as an early research prototype capable of taking actions in Chrome through an experimental extension.
+In 2025, Google described Gemini computer-use models and said versions powered Project Mariner, Firebase Testing Agent, and some agentic capabilities in AI Mode in Search.

 Architecture